msmsny/gopt/README.md

   -o, --output string     output file name
       --evaluate          output evaluateOptions (default true)
-      --format-imports    format import statement by goimports -h, --help              help for gopt
+      --format-imports    format import statement by goimports
+      --header            generated code header with signature "Code generated..." this option is enabled only if the output option is not empty (default true) -h, --help              help for gopt
 ```